Originally published on November 2, 2017

-This week we look at the first two steps in our 8-step plan for getting going once you've identified your first HR Analytics project – that juicy business opportunity.
+In this blog we look at our 8-step plan for getting started once you've identified your first HR Analytics project – that juicy business opportunity.
 Follow these steps and you'll be sure to deliver business value through your analytics and reporting.

-7) Drive Decisions, Case for Change, Targets & Change Plans
+- Drive Decisions, Case for Change, Targets and Change Plans

-8) Implement, Measure Success, Stabilize & Realize Value
+- Implement, Measure Success, Stabilize and Realize Value

 If you haven't, how will you be able to build people and organizational capabilities?

 HR becoming data-driven is about achieving better balance with your qualitative and quantitative data (i.e. gut feel and hard facts).
-This balanced approach needs to be applied within the context of something relevant, juicy and purposeful for the organization – whether that is a specific LoB that you serve, or a larger corporate objective.
+This balanced approach needs to be applied within the context of something relevant, juicy and purposeful for the organization – whether that is a specific Line of Business (LoB) that you serve, or a larger corporate objective.

 Your scoping exercise should include these activities: